cgustave/checkitbaby/README.md

 ~~~

 #### FortiGate
 Interact with FortiGate device, generates test results and retrieve information added to the report.
+Vdoms are supported.

 ###### Status